You have something to offer the world and Touro.

-Alumni Ambassadors provide knowledge, understanding and perspective that student have consistently said they desperately want and need.
-Students, on the other hand, provide alumni with new enthusiasm, inspired optimism, and untapped ability.
+Alumni Mentors provide knowledge, understanding and perspective that students have consistently said they desperately want and need.
+Students, on the other hand, provide Alumni with new enthusiasm, inspired optimism, and untapped ability.

 Symbiosis.
 Reciprocity.
 Excitement.
 Fulfillment.
-Our Ambassador program offers these things to you, as an alumnus, and our students, as individuals on the precipice of a great professional future.
+Our Mentorship program offers these things to you, as an alum, and to our students, as individuals on the precipice of a great professional future.

-The TUC Alumni Mentor Program enables you to share their professional and personal experience and expertise with current TUC students.
+The Touro California Alumni Mentor Program enables you to share your professional and personal experience and expertise with current Touro California students.
 The connections made in the program help prepare our students for a successful future and leave a lasting impact on our campus community.

-As an alumni mentor, you will have the opportunity to advise student(s) through academic guidance, career advice and personal development for the academic year.
-We encourage mentors and mentees to connect on a regular basis (i.e. once a month phone call, in person meeting, or email conversation).
-However, the frequency and form of communication are things you can determine together.
+As an Alumni mentor, you will have the opportunity to advise student(s) through academic guidance, career advice and personal development for the academic year.
+We encourage mentors and mentees to connect on a regular basis (i.e. once-a-month phone call, in-person meeting, or email conversation).
+However, the frequency and form of communication are things you may determine together.

-You do not have to be on campus to leave a footprint at TUC.
-Whether you are right down the street or across the globe, we invite alumni from around the world to be part of the TUC Alumni Mentor Program.
+You do not have to be on campus to leave a footprint at Touro.
+Whether you are right down the street or across the globe, we invite alumni from around the world to be part of the Touro California Alumni Mentor Program.

-- Provide you real-world experience re: jobs, industry knowledge and career aspirations
+- Provide your real-world experience re: jobs, industry knowledge, and career aspirations.

 - Respond to emails from the program administrator.